-The trust continues to delegate significant areas of responsibility to local governing bodies due as a robust governance system continuing to be in place.
-A review of the circumstances under which delegations would be limited or revoked was undertaken this year.
-The alignment of the Trust Strategic Plan and Risk Registers with school risk registers is now fully imbedded and this supported the revision of the covid risk assessments which underpinned the successful in person teaching in Trust schools when they opened.
+The trust continues to delegate significant areas of responsibility to local governing bodies as a robust governance system continues to be in place.
+A process which will allow the trust to review the circumstances under which delegations would be limited or revoked is in place.
+The alignment of the Trust's Strategic Plan and Risk Registers with individual school risk registers continues to evolve.

-To ensure trustees and local governors were fully appraised of changing guidance and legal duties they were regularly directed to links to Government and the Key for Governor web sites and provided with briefing notes distilled from published information as it related to Trust legal responsibilities, actions and required activities.
+To ensure trustees and local governors are fully appraised of changing guidance and legal duties, regular updates which direct them to links to Government and the Key for Governor web sites are utilised.
+Additional briefing notes which are distilled from published information as it related to Trust legal responsibilities, actions and required activities are also circulated.
+This year governor training continued to be supported via signposting to online course and "team" sessions.

-Financial performance continues to be monitored at every school through regular meetings between the head teacher and the lead local governor for finance together with the Chief Operations Officer and the appropriate finance officer.
+Financial performance continues to be monitored at every school through regular meetings between the head teacher and the lead local governor for finance together with the Chief Operating Officer and the appropriate finance officer.
 These meetings continue to provide a means of ensuring high quality financial information is shared and used to inform financial planning.